Installation Instructions.

 Adding Ballast

 In situations where high winds are expected in advance of flooding, it is recommended to add some ballast to the barriers in the form of sandbags or our Minnow™ bags.
-Ballast may also be used to ensure a solid seal of panels or End Gables against a structure and to plug any gaps between barriers and a fixed wall.
-We recommend considering using strategically placed sandbags for slow rising water, until the water rises up onto the Mayim barriers and provides ballast.
+Ballast should also be used to ensure a solid seal between the panels or End Gables and your structure.
+Ballast should also be used for uneven surfaces to help minimize any leaks between the panels and ground below.
+You can also use sandbags to plug any gaps between Mayim barriers and a fixed wall.

 Adding Polysheeting